sc420/pygame-rl/README.md

 ### Computer Agent Algorithm

 The computer agent has 4 strategies according to the scenarios described in the [paper][paper].
 The internal algorithm of either approaching or avoiding is by randomly moving the direction in either axis so that the Euclidean distance from the target is shorter or further.
+Intercepting is basically approaching with an exception that the Euclidean distance is always greater than or equal to 1.

 * "Avoid opponent": See where the nearest player is, avoid him.
 * "Advance to goal": See where the leftmost goal field is, select a grid which has the maximum distance from the nearest player, approach it.
 * "Defend goal": See where the rightmost goal field is, select a grid which has the minimum distance from the player who possesses the ball, approach it.
-* "Intercept goal": See where the player who possesses the ball is, approach him.
+* "Intercept goal": See where the player who possesses the ball is, intercept him.

-The two agents move in random order, i.e., every time the player plans to moves, the computer agent either moves first or follows the move by the player.

 ## Development